 To learn more about the sorts of activity that the fund hopes to support, read the page about the fund's criteria.

-The fund's current activities include these:
+The fund's past and current activities include these:

 Working with Lowell Observatory to rebuild a forty-inch Boller and Chivens telescope acquired from Northwestern.
 This telescope will be operatable over the internet and fifteen percent of its time will be available to outside organizations and individuals for astronomical observations.